6 Ways to Get the Best Payroll Training

 ADP Certified Payroll Program

-If you’re trying to change your career and/or are in the market for a new job, consider working for ADP or a company that uses its software.
-It’s a leader in the industry and offers certification and training in the ADP Workforce Now solution.
-Although it’s ADP-specific, you’ll learn about creating manual checks, using payroll reports, entering pay data, and reviewing payroll results for accuracy in the optional refresher courses.
+Although provider-specific, ADP’s certification and training provides instruction on creating manual checks, using payroll reports, entering pay data, and reviewing payroll results for accuracy in the optional refresher courses.
 This provides a good foundation for payroll training.

+More than learning how to do payroll using ADP, its Professional Certification Program’s goal is to validate your knowledge and proficiency using ADP solutions, including confirming your level of payroll competency and skill.
 You can become certified in ADP’s payroll, time and attendance, and/or human resource solutions.
-The exam costs $200, and you can prepare now for the biannual test.
+The exams range from $295 to $495.
 Many of the best payroll services don’t offer certification for their products, so ADP’s program is a good opportunity to boost your credentials.

-If you’re working for or own a mid to large-sized business that’s in the market for new payroll software, consider ADP Workforce Now.
+If your midsize to large business is in the market for new payroll software, consider ADP Workforce Now.
 It’s an online platform that combines payroll, benefits, time and attendance, and human resources under one umbrella.
 Call today for a free quote.

-When it comes to doing payroll, labor laws aren’t the only information you need to arm yourself with.
-Math skills are also important; you’ll need to translate hours worked into dollars, calculate payroll taxes on gross pay, and so on.
-Microsoft Excel provides a great introduction to automating calculations.
-You can utilize formulas, such as SUM and SUMIF to add different amounts quickly; it’s akin to using a calculator.
+When it comes to doing payroll, your math aptitude also counts since you’ll need to translate hours worked into dollars, calculate payroll taxes on gross pay, and so on.
+To do payroll efficiently, being adept with Microsoft Excel provides you with good leverage whenever you do calculations.
+You can utilize formulas, such as SUM and SUMIF, to add different amounts quickly; it’s akin to using a calculator.

 You can also set up a payroll template with multiple tabs and use a VLookup function to link them together for more advanced calculations.
 Pivot tables, charts, and conditional formatting are also good analytical tools.
 You can find many online videos, webinars, and articles that teach you these skills for free.